Dr Alfred Hiatt, BA (Sydney), PhD (Cambridge)

 Reader in Medieval English Literature

-Current research interests and projects include a book on the medieval reworking of classical geography (Dislocations: Reading Medieval Maps); a collaborative project (with Prof. Jerry Brotton and Dr Yossef Rapoport (History)) on comparative approaches to European and Islamic cartography, 1100-1600; and the reception of Lucan’s Bellum civile in the Middle Ages.
+I am currently working on a book on the medieval reworking of classical geography (Dislocations), and I have recently completed a collaborative project (with Prof. Jerry Brotton and Dr Yossef Rapoport) on comparative approaches to European and Islamic cartography, 1100-1600, funded by the Leverhulme Trust.

 ‘Beowulf off the Map’, Anglo-Saxon England, 38 (2010), 11-40, doi:10.1017/S026367510999010X